 Nizhoni Institute of Midwifery is a non-profit 501(c)(3), originally incorporated in Idaho and registered as a non-profit public benefit corporation in California.
-Nizhoni offers a three-year direct entry program which teaches students how to provide comprehensive, individualized maternity and well-woman care to low-risk clients in a variety of settings.
+Nizhoni offers a three-year direct entry program which teaches students how to provide comprehensive, individualized maternity care to low-risk clients in a variety of settings.
 Students of our school learn through academic study, individual and group inquiry, and clinical education in order to develop midwifery expertise and critical thinking skills and are prepared as graduates to offer safe, competent, and compassionate midwifery care and leadership.
 Since the conception of Nizhoni Institute of Midwifery in 2003, the organization has experienced significant and continual growth.

 In 2009, Nizhoni Institute of Midwifery became one of nine nationally accredited direct-entry midwifery programs in the United States.
 We are the only program accredited by the Bureau of Private and Postsecondary Education and legally operating in the state of California.
 In 2014, Nizhoni also received approval by the Veterans Administration for funding education of students with VA benefits, and is awaiting approval of our application to issue I-20 Student Exchange Visitors Program for students coming from outside the US.
 These strides have motivated our organization to expand where there is a great need of educated and well-trained midwives.

 Nizhoni is a Navajo word which conveys the spirit and practice of “the beauty way” as experienced and expressed through living in balance and harmony with the world.
 As midwives and students, we seek that balance as we honor both our valued birthing traditions and contemporary midwifery and medical knowledge.
-Graduates of the Nizhoni Institute of Midwifery are prepared to function as independent care providers for women and newborns.
-As midwives, we bring harmony and balance to childbearing and assist each woman to discover the transformative nature and experience of giving birth.
+Graduates of the Nizhoni Institute of Midwifery are prepared to function as independent care providers for pregnant people and newborns.
+As midwives, we bring harmony and balance to childbearing and assist each pregnant person to discover the transformative nature and experience of giving birth.
 As an institution providing midwifery education, we create and foster a strong commitment to excellence in midwifery care and practice in any given place or circumstance, encouraging midwives and those we serve to embrace and exemplify “The Beauty Way.”

-As our commitment to improving outcomes in birth and health care in the United States and throughout the world, Nizhoni Institute of Midwifery is dedicated to providing current, relevant, and clinically robust education in the art and science of midwifery.
+In our commitment to improving outcomes in birth and health care in the United States and throughout the world, Nizhoni Institute of Midwifery is dedicated to providing current, relevant, and clinically robust education in the art and science of midwifery.

 History of Nizhoni